KrakenEU/Arch-AutoBspwm/README.md

 sh install.sh
 ```

-After the script finishes, run the postinstall script
+After the script finishes, run the postinstall script to install blackarch if wanted, configure .zshrc and cleanup

 ```
 sh postinstall.sh